COSC481W-2023Fall/planned-out/README.md

 Gonna be graduating at the end of this semester with a bachelors in computer science.
 I don't particularly enjoy programming outside of class  (personal projects) but I 'm too far in to switch majors.
 I can however get done whatever you need of me in our project within any given deadlines.
 Good grasp of Java and fundamental understanding of python.
 I feel very comfortable with Github, but I might need a refresher on testing.
 I work on campus at the IT Helpdesk most days and have been there a little over a year.

+### Name: Alex - Team Member

+Super senior majoring in Data Science & analytics, part time intern.
+Goal is to learn something new each day, to get a little more informed each day.

 ## Acknowledgments